 We work mostly in Ireland, but also internationally with the OECD and the European Commission.
-Most of our work employs experiments, undertaken in the laboratory, online or in the field.
-We believe that more experiments should be undertaken for policy (read why here), including experimental pre-tests (here).
+Most of our work employs experiments, conducted in the laboratory, online or in the field.
+We believe that more experiments should be undertaken for policy (read why in this paper), including experimental pre-tests (paper).

-The BRU has built up a body of research in consumer decision making, with a focus on major financial products and household services.
-Example topics include electricity pricing (here), pensions (here), car finance (here) and loans (here).
+The BRU has built up a body of research in consumer decision making, with a focus on major financial products, household services, food and environmental choices.
+Recent topics include calorie posting (paper), use of loan calculators (paper), electricity pricing (paper), pensions (paper), car finance (paper), smart meters (paper) and personal loans (paper).